DanielNeset/learncpp/2 - Pointers and references/assignment/Task 2 and 3 Theory/Task 3 - Potential problems.md

 ## Things that can go wrong

-A user can input a text that is longer then the max 5 characters set in the text variable.
+A user can input a text that is longer then the maximum 4 characters set in the text variable.

 ```cpp
 char text[5];
 cin >> text;
 ```

-It will endup in a endless loop if the text dont have the character e in it.
+It will endup in a endless loop if the text dont have the character e in it, and might end with a crash.

 ```cpp
 while (*pointer != search_for) {}